wolvestrek/surfacepro4-gentoo/README.md

 # Preparing your NVMe disk

-To use the whole disk, like I do, replace everything on the disk with random bytes.
+To use the whole disk, like I do, replace everything on the disk with random bytes

 **Warning: This command will remove all your data from your HDD including your Windows recovery.
-If you do not want this I recommend you to [shrink your Windows partition](https://github.com/jimdigriz/debian-mssp4#shrinking-the-windows-partition).**
+If you do not want this I recommend you to [shrink your Windows partition](https://github.com/jimdigriz/debian-mssp4#shrinking-the-windows-partition)**

     shred -n 1 -v /dev/nvme0n1

-Now create a new parition scheme.
+Now create a new parition scheme

 Partition | Filesystem | Size
 --- | --- | ---